metagenlab/MASRES/README.md

-### FlexAMR
+### MASRES

-FlexAMR is a diagnostic sequencing pipeline that can provide resistance gene predictions from either raw Nanopore reads, Illumina reads or both.
+MASRES is a diagnostic sequencing pipeline that can provide resistance gene predictions from either raw Nanopore reads, Illumina reads or both.

 This tool is still under development.